tytydraco/yessleep/out/I_found_something_under_a_frozen_lake_that_was_only_visible_through_the_lens_of_a_video_camera_The_discovery_probably_saved_my_life.md

 That camcorder’s newly compromised battery was the closest thing to divine intervention I think I’ll ever experience in my lifetime.

 I rushed over to the sink, plugging the camcorder into an outlet aside the toaster oven, hoping I could siphon enough charge to power the device before I missed my opportunity to record the phantoms.
 Minutes passed as I stared at the battery icon, but it didn't blink past red.
-At 8:57, I removed the device and started pacing towards the door, but the machine went black within seconds.
+At 8:57, I pocketed the device and started pacing out the door towards the lake, but the machine went black about thirty seconds later.

 A massive, frustrated gasp spilled from my lips, and I felt myself giving up.